Field-aware Calibration: A Simple and Empirically Strong Method for Reliable Probabilistic Predictions: Preliminary

 \subsubsection{Probability-level calibration error}

 In many previous studies \cite{degroot1983comparison,naeini2015obtaining,guo2017calibration}, the calibration error is formulated by partitioning the predictions into bins and summing up the errors over the bins.
-Formally, if we partition the $[0,1)$ interval into $K$ partitions where the $k^{\textrm{th}}$ interval is $[a_{k}, b_{k})$, the error is
+Formally, we partition the $[0,1)$ interval into $K$ partitions where the $k^{\textrm{th}}$ interval is $[a_{k}, b_{k})$.
+Recall that we discuss the case of binary classification, the error is

-By minimizing this objective, the goal can be understood as ``for every subset of data where the prediction is $p$, the actual averaged outcome should be around $p$''.
+where $\mathbf{1}_{[a_{k}, b_{k})}(\phat_{i})$ is an indicator function which equals to 1 if $\phat_{i}\in[a_{k}, b_{k})$.
+For this metric, the goal can be understood as ``for every subset of data where the predicted positive rate is $p$, the real rate should be around $p$''.
+A reliability diagram showing the probability-level error is shown on the left side of Figure \ref{fig-metrics}.

-However, we argue that this metric is too rough for evaluating predictions, and can be misleading for real-world applications.
-For example, one can get zero Prob-ECE by predicting a constant for all the samples.
+However, this metric is somewhat rough for evaluating predictions of specific tasks where the labels are highly imbalanced.
+Also, it might be misleading for real-world applications such as click-through rate prediction in online advertising.
+For example, if a model predicts an averaged click-through rate over an advertising platform at every query it sees, the system achieves perfect Prob-ECE but is not so useful in practice.
 Therefore, this paper does not include Prob-ECE as an evaluation metric.